 Ernst & Young LLP (Washington, DC)

 Faranak is a Partner in the America’s Indirect Tax and Tax, Technology and Transformation practices.
 Faranak focuses on providing US Indirect Tax advisory and global systems implementation and improvement services.
 She has more than 25 years of experience assisting companies with their indirect tax operational, processes, compliance, and controversy issues.
 Faranak focuses on US and global system and process review and automation projects and has led numerous large global tax engine implementation projects.
 She has also advised a wide range of companies on sales and use, income/franchise and transfer tax issues.
-In addition to advising clients with multistate tax planning and restructuring, she has extensive experience assisting clients with FAS 5/ASC 450 risk assessment and quantification, multistate refund studies, voluntary disclosure projects, managed compliance agreements, review and handling of audits, nexus and taxability determination projects, due diligence reviews, process improvement projects.
+In addition to advising clients with multistate tax planning and restructuring, she has extensive experience assisting clients with FAS 5/ASC 450 risk assessment and quantification, multistate refund studies, voluntary disclosure projects, managed compliance agreements, review and handling of audits, nexus and taxability determination projects, due diligence reviews, and process improvement projects.
 Faranak has extensive experience assisting companies in the manufacturing, retail, technology, communications and health care industries.
 Faranak has been an active member and past Chair of the AICPA State and Local Tax Resource Panel.
 She has also been actively participating in the Streamlined Sales Tax initiative since 2000.
 She is currently a member of the Business Advisory Committee Board and serves as the Chair of the Audit Liaison Sub-committee.
 Faranak serves on the advisory boards of Paul J. Hartman State Tax Forum and Georgetown University Institute on State and Local Taxation.
 Faranak is an active member of the Institute for Professionals in Taxation and past member of Board of Governors.

 Robert Ozmun, Partner